 2. Convenience for Consumers

-Studies by Visa show that Americans are twice as likely to carry a phone as cash and those between 18 and 34 are four times more likely.
-For a lot of young consumers, paying through an app on their phone is the preferred way method simply because they don’t carry anything else.
-The big retailers (like Starbucks, Walmart, etc.) already offer mobile payments, and savvy business owners are following suit.
+For a lot of young consumers, paying through an app on their phone is the preferred method simply because they don’t carry anything else.
+Large retailers (like Starbucks, Walmart, etc.) already offer mobile payments, and savvy business owners are following suit.

-Accepting mobile payments can also have the added benefit of speeding up checkout lines (instead of waiting for an attendant, customers can pay any clerk with payment-equipped mobile device) – meanwhile clerks can focus on customer service instead of handling the register duties.
+Accepting mobile payments can also have the added benefit of speeding up the checkout process.
+Instead of waiting for an attendant, customers can pay any clerk with payment-equipped mobile device, which lets your staff focus on customer service instead of handling transactions.

 Mobile scanner systems might be expensive, so simply by storing payment information securely online, you can reduce the need for a customer to carry their credit card each time.

-When a customer pays with their smartphone, businesses can capture more than just a credit card number – they now have the ability to track purchase history, item preferences, email address, returns, and location.
+When a customer pays with their smartphone, businesses can capture more than just a credit card number – they can now track purchase history, item preferences, email address, returns, and location.

-This information can be used to build a customer profile that can help in making crucial marketing decision (like when to send promotions, what items to re-order, etc.) and can help turn a one-time sale into a repeat customer through targeted marketing efforts direct to them.
+This information can be used to build a customer profile that can help in making crucial marketing decision (like when to send promotions, what items to re-order, etc.) and can help turn a one-time sale into a repeat customer through targeted marketing efforts.

 Your customer database is an excellent place to store additional information about your clients.
 If your payments are tied to the customer, you can see how they grow in their use of their services, or what opportunities you have to bring them along in your business.

-Mobile payments are coming, more and more each day – and with a just a little investment in time and technology, small businesses can take advantage too.
+Mobile payments are no longer something that are coming in the future – they’re here now and they’re here to say.
+With a just a little investment in time and technology, your business can take advantage too.